 Chemical formulae.
 These should be unambiguous.
-It is permissible but not required to use symbols for inorganic formulae.
+It is permissible to use symbols for inorganic formulae, e.g. Ca, HCl, but citric acid, biotin.

 Enzymes.
-The recommendations of the International Union of Biochemistry (Enzyme Nomenclature, 1984, London: Academic Press) should be followed, and the EC number given where known.
+The recommendations of the International Union of Biochemistry (Enzyme Nomenclature, 1984.
+London: Academic Press) should be followed, and the EC number given where known.

 Tables.
 Tables should be numbered and carry headings enabling them to be understood without reference to the text.
+If necessary, a phrase such as 'for details of method of analysis, see p.
+000' may be used.
 Any abbreviations should be defined.
 Each Table should be typed on a separate sheet and not included in the text, but their approximate position should be indicated by a marginal mark: e.g. Table 1 near here.
-Symbols for footnotes should be in the order: \dagger , \ddagger , \$, \parallel , \P , \dagger , etc. The use of , , etc, should be limited to indicating levels of significance.
+Symbols for footnotes should be in the order: \dagger , \ddagger , \$, \parallel , \P , \dagger , etc. The use of , , etc., should be limited to indicating levels of significance.